coreto-io/coreto-drt-api/README.md

 # CORETO DRT API

-> Interact with the Coreto Trust and Performance Ledger using a simple REST API.
+> Interact with the Coreto DRT using a simple REST API.

 ---